-- a) Disclosure of Shareholding pattern for Quarter ended June 2020 as required under Regulation 31(1)(b) was filed beyond 21 days from the end of respective quarter. - b) Financial Results as required under Regulation 33(3)(a) for Quarter ended March 2020, June 2020, September 2020, December 2020 and March 2021 was filed beyond forty-five/ sixty days, as the case may be, from the end of respective quarter.

-- c) Statement of Grievance Redressal Mechanism as required under Regulation 13 (3) for June 2020 was filed beyond 21 days from the end of respective quarter. - d) Annual Report as required under Regulation 34(1) for Financial Year ended March 2021 was not filed/ submitted. - e) Certificate required under Regulation 40(9) from Practicing Company Secretary for Half Year ended March 2020 was filed beyond due date. - f) Compliance Certificate as required under Regulation 7(3) for Half Year ended September 2020 was filed beyond due date. - g) Website of the Company is not updated according to Regulation 46 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations,2015.
+- a) Disclosure of Shareholding pattern for Quarter ended June 2021 as required under Regulation 31(1)(b) was filed beyond 21 days from the end of respective quarter. - b) Statement of Grievance Redressal Mechanism as required under Regulation 13 (3) for June 2021 was filed beyond 21 days from the end of respective quarter. - c) Annual Report as required under Regulation 34(1) for Financial Year ended March 2021 was not filed/submitted. - d) Website of the Company is not updated according to Regulation 46 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - e) The Company did not file any quarterly, half-yearly and annual return, Certificate, Intimations, outcomes, publications or any other documents as required to be uploaded on BSE portal by virtue of Listing Regulations for quarter ended December 2021 and onwards